Bobo Stenson solo Marmorsalen 17:00

 Sentralen, Marmorsalen

-We welcome you to an exclusive solo concert with Bobo Stenson, friday the 18th of august, which will be a unique opportunity to experience one of the foremost jazz musicians in Scandinavia and the north.
+We welcome you to an exclusive solo concert in Marmorsalen at Sentralen on Friday the 18th of August.
+This will be a unique chance to experience one of the most exciting improvisational musicians in the North.
+Eyolf Dale will be replacing Bobo Stenson who had to cancel his performance.

 Concert starts 17:00